Salesforce Review 2026: Is It Still Worth the Price Tag?

 Overall Rating: 4.1/5

-Here's where I land after genuinely spending weeks inside this platform: Salesforce is the best CRM in the world for the right company.
-The keyword is "right."
-The Einstein AI improvements, the AppExchange breadth, the reporting power, the scalability — it's all real, and it's all excellent at the level it's designed for.
+After genuinely spending weeks in this platform, here's what I think: Salesforce is the best CRM in the world for the right company.
+The emphasis there is real.
+The Einstein AI improvements, the breadth of AppExchange, the reporting power, the ability to scale — it's all there and it's all solid at the level it's designed for.

-But Salesforce isn't trying to be your scrappy, easy-to-adopt startup CRM.
-It never was, and it doesn't pretend to be.
-The pricing is steep, the setup demands real investment, and you'll need either time or money — ideally both — to unlock what you're actually paying for.
+But Salesforce isn't trying to be your easy, quick-to-deploy startup CRM.
+It never was.
+The pricing is premium, getting set up takes real work, and you'll need time or money — usually both — to actually get what you're paying for.

-Honest hot take: Most companies that buy Salesforce are over-buying for their actual needs, and deep down they know it.
-They buy the name, the reputation, the logo on the slide deck.
-If that sounds like you, do yourself a favor and try HubSpot first.
-But if you've genuinely outgrown simpler tools — if you've got complex pipelines, a dedicated admin, 20+ reps, and enterprise-grade reporting needs — then Salesforce is worth every dollar.
+Here's my honest take: most companies buying Salesforce are over-buying, and deep down they know it.
+They buy the name, the reputation, the credibility.
+If that's you, try HubSpot first.
+But if you've actually outgrown simpler tools — complex pipelines, a dedicated admin, 20+ reps, enterprise reporting needs — then Salesforce is worth the investment.
 Just go in with your eyes open.

 👉 [Start your free 30-day Salesforce trial](Try Salesforce)